-All written work for the class must be done on a word-processor and double-spaced, with 1" margins all the way around and in either 10 or 12 pt. font.
+All written work for the class must be done on a word-processor and double-spaced, with 1" margins all the way around and in either 10 or 12 pt. font, in one of three font styles: Times, Times New Roman, or Palatino.

 Some writing assignments will demand the use of notes (either footnotes or endnotes) and references.
 It is particularly important in professional schools such as the School of Information that notes and references are impeccably done.
 Please use APA (American Psychological Association) standards.
 There are other standard bibliographic and note formats, for example, in engineering and law, but social scientists and a growing number of humanists use APA.
 Familiarity with standard formats is essential for understanding others' work and for preparing submissions to journals, funding agencies, professional conferences, and the like.
-You may also want to consult the Publication Manual of the American Psychological Association (2001, 5th ed.).
+You may also want to consult the Publication Manual of the American Psychological Association (2010, 6th ed.).